julianitow/SSHTunnelApp/README.md

 1. Download the latest version of the application from [releases](https://github.com/julianitow/SSHTunnelApp/releases).
 2. Extract app from downloaded zip file to applications folder.
 3. Drag and drop the application into the Applications folder.
+4. Go to the security settings in MacOS and click "open" (needed for now)

 ## Usage